bcomnes/node-handbook/README.md

 1. First, we define `fs.readFile`.
 Typically you import this as a module (e.g. `var fs = require('fs')`), but for this example we want get an idea of what is going on internally.
 The code to actually read files is omitted, but at the end of the function we see that the `callback` argument is invoked as a function (e.g. `callback(err, data)` where the `err` and `data` variables would be defined inside the function somewhere when reading the file.)

-2. Next we invoke `fs.readFile` passing in string containing the path to the file we wish to read, encoding options, and a callback function that accepts `err` and `data` arguments to match the arguments that the `callback` placeholder defines in step 1.
+2. Next we invoke `fs.readFile` passing in a string containing the path to the file we wish to read, encoding options, and a callback function that accepts `err` and `data` arguments to match the arguments that the `callback` placeholder defines in step 1.
 The file is read and the placeholder callback is replaced with our callback function that we passed as an argument.

 3. After `fs.readFile` is done trying to read the file, it calls our callback function, passing to it `err` and `data` as arguments and our callback function then begins execution.
 If there was no error when reading the file, `err` will be `undefined`/falsy so we can easily test for errors and handle them, or pass them along.